 Time to Think is a gender specific group offered to service high risk youth.
 Facilitators focus on safety, trust, growth, and support while encouraging a group atmosphere of participation and responsibility.
 Class sessions focus on modifying impulsive, egocentric, illogical and rigid thinking of participants through structured group activities, role playing, problem solving, and group discussions.

 Get a Grip

 Get a Grip program is offered to provide youth with appropriate and positive skills for interacting with peers, family, and community when faced with difficult situations.
 Participants are encouraged to be active in changing attitudes and behaviours surrounding their anger awareness and management.

 The Youth Justice Committee Program is an alternative to formal court proceedings.
 A youth and their parent(s) or guardian will meet with a committee of communtiy volunteers and the victim.
 Together they will negotiate meaningful ways or "sanctions" for the youth to repair the harm caused.

 Extrajudicial Measures (Pre-Charge Diversion)

-This program offer youth in the judicial system supportive interventions and effective alternatives to addressing the impact of crime without formal criminal proceedings.
+This program offers youth in the judicial system supportive interventions and effective alternatives to addressing the impact of crime without formal criminal proceedings.
 An investigating officer may decide that the youth and the community would be better served by EJM which is designed to hold youth accountable for their actions while offering opportunities to intervene in at-risk behaviours.
-Examples of measures used within this program can include: community or personal service work, apology letters, an apology in person, essay/crime prevention projects, restitution, and/or participation in anger awareness, substance abuse, or life skills programs, and/or participation in a Community Justice Committee.
+Examples of measures used within this program can include: community work, apology letters, an apology in person, essay/crime prevention projects, restitution, and/or participation in anger awareness, substance abuse, or life skills programs, and/or participation in a Youth Justice Committee.

 Extrajudicial Sanctions (Court Diversion)